-- Demonstrate an understanding of the terminology used in the field of psychology as it pertains to the course topics covered (assessed via chapter-related examinations and through participation in class activities) - Describe and evaluate the research methods used in psychological research, including the principles of ethical research (assessed via chapter-related examinations and through participation in class activities) - Apply the psychological principles discussed to a variety of scenarios and contexts encountered in everyday life (assessed via chapter-related examinations and through participation in class activities) - o Demonstrate an understanding of what psychological research involves (assessed via participation in Sona-related activities [see note below]) - Appreciate diversity of thought and opinion, while actively promoting equity and fostering inclusion, with respect to all members of the academic learning environment (assessed via active, respectful engagement within the course)
+- Demonstrate an understanding of the terminology used in the field of psychology as it pertains to the course topics covered (assessed via chapter-related examinations and through participation in class activities) - Apply the psychological principles discussed to a variety of scenarios and contexts encountered in everyday life (assessed via chapter-related examinations and through participation in class activities) - O Demonstrate an understanding of what psychological research involves (assessed via participation in Sona-related activities [see note below]) - O Appreciate diversity of thought and opinion, while actively promoting equity and fostering inclusion, with respect to all members of the academic learning environment (assessed via active, respectful engagement within the course)

-Note: PSYO 111 involves 4% of the final grade coming from research activity.
+Note: PSYO 121 involves 4% of the final grade coming from research activity.
 This requirement may be fulfilled either through direct participation in research through the Sona online volunteer subject pool (Option 1), by completing two written summaries of primary research articles (Option 2), OR by a combination of the two types of activities.
 Information about this component of the course can be found in the "Assessments of Learning" section below.